 CLEOPATRA'S FAMILY TREE

 Over 275 years, there were a lot of Ptolemies.
 There always seemed to be plenty of children to marry off for political liasons, and enough to replace the Pharaohs and queens when they got murdered by each other.
-This list only covers the direct ancestors of Cleopatra VII, with the single exception of Ptolemy VII ... because it seemed like people would wonder where VII was if I left him out.
+This list only covers the direct ancestors of Cleopatra VII, with the exceptions of Ptolemies VII & XI ... because it seemed like people would wonder what happened to them if I left them out.

 It all starts with Ptolemy I, of course.
 Arsinoe was a concubine of Philip II of Macedonia.
 Lagus married her when she was pregnant.
 The baby, Ptolemy, LEGALLY was the son of Lagus and Arsinoe.
 GENETICALLY, he was the son of Philip II and half-brother to Alexander the Great ... or so the story goes.